noderod/DARLMID/README.md

-# Expert-SEAS
+# DARLMID

-Expert-Guided ML for 2D ship piloting
+Expert-Guided ML for 2D car driving trained under intentionally poor demonstrations.

 ## Objective

-To use experts (humans, most likely, although not necessarily) in order to train a neural network in piloting in ship without crashing.
+To use experts (humans, most likely, although not necessarily) in order to train a neural network in driving a car without crashing, providing only intentionally poor driving demonstrations.
-The expert piloting data is expected to lead to an output that ressembles' the pilot.

 ## Development History